Soundwave Festival @ ANZ Stadium, Sydney (24/2/13)

 It’s impossible to run a 70+ artist heavy festival – which includes some of the world’s best cranking it up to 11 – without an equally huge space in which to stage it all.
 ANZ was an intimidating beast at first, but its numerous entry points and large exits actually made it simple to navigate.
 While it was simpler to focus on one stage, with some forward planning snaking ones way around the monolithic beast of a stadium wasn’t too difficult.

-Pop-punkers, **, took the rain (an welcome break from the otherwise relentless heat) in their stride, but the majority of their audience couldn’t handle it choosing to watch from a sheltered distance.
+Pop-punkers, The Wonder Years, took the rain (an welcome break from the otherwise relentless heat) in their stride, but the majority of their audience couldn’t handle it choosing to watch from a sheltered distance.
 In contrast, UK hardcore outfit Gallows exploded under the lacerated sky – their fury met by a teeming mass of punks, who circled like sharks over the wet concrete floor.
 Operating a man down, Gallows sounded a little thin, but any discrepancies were easily forgotten as the furious bulk of Wade MacNeil, hung over the barrier, mesmerising the crowd.